esheldon/desdb/README.md

 ------------------

 In the sub-module "desdb" we define the Connection class, which inherits from the cx_Oracle connection.
-We also provide scripts that that use this class for database queries.
+We also provide scripts that use this class for database queries.

 Generic Query Script
 --------------------